chokrihamza/chokrihamza/README.md

 <h2> Hey there!
 I'm Hamza Chokri.</h2>

+A highly effective and goal-oriented software developer and industrial engineer.
+Strong organizational and leadership competencies with a proven record of accomplishment in delivering excellent outcomes.
+My goal is to join companies to work on artificial intelligence tasks.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.